Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

 Note that $\Hh$ is equipped with two natural morphisms

-sending $(E,F,\iota,x) \mapsto E$ respectively $(E,F,\iota,x) \mapsto (F,x)$.
+sending $(E,F,\iota,x) \mapsto F$ respectively $(E,F,\iota,x) \mapsto (E,x)$.

+The following remark will be of use later to motivate the definition of Hecke operators in positive characteristic.

-\begin{rmk} The stack of Hecke operators $\Hh$ is actually a moduli stack for a certain type of (quasi-)parabolic bundles (see \cite[Def.
-2.1]{MR1411302} for a definition).
-In particular we see that Serre duality for parabolic bundles as stated in Proposition 2.4 of \emph{loc. cit.} allows us to think of the corresponding moduli stack of (quasi-)parabolic Higgs bundles as the cotangent stack $T^*\Hh$. \end{rmk}
+\begin{rmk} The stack of Hecke operators $\Hh$ is actually a moduli stack for a certain type of (quasi-)parabolic bundles.
+Therefore the corresponding moduli stack of (quasi-)parabolic Higgs bundles is equivalent to the cotangent stack $T^*\Hh$. \end{rmk}

-We define the Hecke operator $\Hb$ to be the functor
+We define the Hecke operator $\Hb$ to be the functor:

-Whereas the Definition of $\Wb$ makes immediately sense for the smaller stack $\intLoc$, it is not obvious that $\Hb$ descends to a functor
+Whereas the definition of $\Wb$ makes immediately sense for the smaller stack $\intLoc$, it is not obvious that $\Hb$ descends to a functor

-In order to see that this is the case we need to remind the reader of the definition of the functors $p_*$ and $q^!$.
+In order to see that this is the case we need to remind the reader of the definition of the functors $p_*$ and $q^!$, respectively their derived versions $LRp_*$ and $LRq^!$, as defined in \cite{Bezrukavnikov:fr}.